Cyrken/html-css/modular-typography/README.md

 ### Bigger fonts on bigger screens

 With responsive sites it’s usually a good idea to increase the font-size on larger screens.
-This provides the benefit of having larger fonts on screen like televisions.
+This provides the benefit of having larger fonts on screens like televisions.

 With a few media queries at the top of our `typography.css` file we can increase sizes incrementally for larger screens.